-Employees who believe they have been subjected to any kind of discrimination or microaggression that conflicts with the school's diversity policy and initiatives should seek assistance from a supervisor, the Head of Schools/CEO or the Human Resources Manager.
+Employees who believe they have been subjected to any kind of discrimination that conflicts with the school's diversity policy and initiatives should seek assistance from a supervisor, the Head of Schools or the Human Resources representative, working with the Business Office.
 See more below on Standards of Conduct.
-More information about our commitment to diversity, equity, integration, inclusion, and belonging can be found in our annual DEIB action plan.
+More information about our commitment to diversity, equity, integration, and inclusion can be found in our annual DEI action plan.